mcclure/emu-coop/index.md

 * IRC communication currently uses Penlight Pretty to deserialize.
 [Is this secure?!](https://github.com/mcclure/emu-coop/blob/stable/pl/pretty.lua#L69)

 If you have your own ideas, feel free to modify the code and send back a pull request on GitHub.
 The github page for emu-coop is [here](https://github.com/mcclure/emu-coop) and the github page for the snes9x build is [here](https://github.com/mcclure/snes9x-coop).

-## Authors

-This was made by [Andi McClure](mailto:andi.m.mcclure@gmail.com).
-You can find some "normal" video games I made [here](http://runhello.com).
-The Zelda 1 modes were contributed by [MegMacAttack](https://twitter.com/megmacstreams).

-Big thanks to:
-* The LTTP Randomizer team, esp.
-Mike Trethewey, Zarby89 and Karkat, for information
-* [Alex Zandra](https://twitter.com/zandravandra) and [Maya Shinohara](https://twitter.com/MothBooty) for help testing

 ## IRC?